 Life doesn’t frighten me at all.

 This time it was a different, middle-aged me hearing her words.
-Rather than a nudge out the door, they were an affirmation of how I finally was beginning to live.
+Rather than being a nudge out the door, they were an affirmation of how I was finally beginning to live.

-Today, I’m pushing 50.
-A few times a week the girl who once spent Friday nights in the college library stacks now stands on a stage in a fitness studio.
+Today, I’m the other side of 50.
+A few times a week, the girl who once spent Friday nights in the college library stacks now stands on a stage in a fitness studio.
 Scantily clad, I face two dozen or so students.
-I encourage them to suck in their abs, lift their weights higher and, always, breathe deeply.
+I encourage them to suck in their abs, lift their weights higher, and, always, breathe deeply.

 I get out there now.
 I lead, and I live.